NeuroJSON/jsnirf/JSNIRF_specification.md

 and `"NIRSObject(unique name)"`

 For example, the below JSNIRF snippet defines two data groups with each containing multiple NIRS datasets.
-Here we also show examples on storing multiple `NIRSData` records under a common parent, as well as the use of `"_DataLink_"` defined in the JData specification for flexible data referencing.
+Here we also show examples on storing multiple `SNIRFData` records under a common parent, as well as the use of `"_DataLink_"` defined in the JData specification for flexible data referencing.